Tips on how to make the most of your Seven Stars experience.

 Seven Stars – The Basics

 Seven Stars is the highest tier level in Caesars Entertainment Corporation's Total Rewards® program, requiring 150,000 or more tier credits in a calendar year.
 Seven Stars is preceded by Diamond, Platinum and Gold.
 Diamond cardholders are required to earn 15,000 to 149,999 tier credits in a calendar year; Platinum, 5,000 to 14,999 tier credits; Gold is the entry-level card available to anyone eligible who signs up.
 Starting in 2013 Caesars began to recognize those Diamond cardholders who played more than the minimum, but not enough to achieve Seven Stars.
-Diamond Aspiration Level 2 is achieved at 40,000 tier credits and Diamond Aspiration Level 3 at 80,000.
+In 2014, Diamond Aspiration Level 1 is achieved at 40,000 tier credits and Diamond Aspiration Level 2 at 80,000.
 To learn more about this, click here.
+To view more information about Seven Stars, click here.

 As an enhancement to encourage greater play during a "promotional day" (generally, 6 a.m. to 5:59 a.m. the next; however, check with your local casino because some use a different schedule), Total Rewards introduced Bonus Tier Credits:

 Note, though, that while tier credits are earned during a calendar year (January 1 through December 31), tier benefits are available April 1 through March 31 each year.
-(One exception is the Seven Stars Experiences; those who qualify have until June 30 to complete these trips.)
+(One exception is the Seven Stars Experiences; some take place after March 31, 2015, but must be reserved and redeemed by that date.)
 Note, too, that a Diamond cardholder earning Seven Stars status, say, in August, would be eligible for all the Seven Stars benefits – including the annual trip and celebratory dinner – through March 31 of the following year, plus a full year's worth of benefits starting the next day and continuing through March 31 of the following year.
-An online brochure outlining the details about Seven Stars may be accessed by clicking here.

 Just earning 150,000 tier credits in a calendar year does not automatically grant you Seven Stars status.
 You must be invited to join!
 Also, once you achieve 150,000 credits, it can take a couple weeks to get your credentials.
 The reason for the delay is that Caesars checks to make sure you don't have any outstanding financial obligations to the company, and that you don't have any complaints for disruptive behavior.